Flow diagram

 Sample sequence

-Example of full flow: register, send telemetry and handle a pending command.
+End-to-end flow: register, send Telemetry, handle a pending Command.